Inflectra/rapise-documentation/docs/Guide/understanding_the_script.md

 });
 ```

 `SeSOnTestInit` may be used multiple times.
-For example, one may use it in the custom library to launch an application or clean up the logs and then use it in the test to do test-specific actions.
+For example, one may use it in the [custom library](/Guide/custom_libraries.md) to launch an application or clean up the logs and then use it in the test to do test-specific actions.

 Please, note: `SeSOnTestInit` should be not be put into the `Test` because `Test` is invoked after initialization.

+> Deprecated: You may also define a global function `TestInit()` that works the same way as a callback.
+However if there are many such functions, only one will actually work.

+### SeSOnTestFinish

-- **TestFinish()** - This function is called once after test execution.
+This function defines a callback that is called once after test execution.
 It should be used to release resources (data sets, spreadsheets).
-TestFinish() is a good place to post-process Reports.
 It may also be used as an integration point with external test management or bug tracking systems.

-More advanced ways of defining multiple test finalization handlers is to use `TestFinish` with callback:

 ```javascript
 SeSOnTestFinish(function(){